 In Configuration Manager, production version 2002, Microsoft introduced a new feature called “Tenant attach“.
 With this feature, you can synchronize ConfigMgr agents to Intune without enrolling in Intune.
 Once synchronized, the ConfigMgr device will be visible in Microsoft Endpoint Manager Admin Center (MEMAC).

 The key point here is that ConfigMgr client is in Intune console without enrolling in Intune.
 This means your ConfigMgr managed device does not needs co-managed to avail of some of the Cloud benefits.
+You can refer to more details on Tenant attach troubleshooting details from the blog post-SCCM Tenant Attach Background Process Walkthrough via Logs.

 Both tenants attached and co-managed devices will be visible in single MEMAC console but they are not the same.